If you’re wondering why your legs feel heavy when running, then you’re in the right place.

 It can be very frustrating to have tired legs when you’re just starting out as a runner or putting in a lot of miles to train for a big race.

-Heavy leg days may simply be an inevitable price for training.
+Heavy leg days may be an inevitable price for training.
 You’re growing stronger and building up your leg muscles, but your legs are continually recovering from the training load.

 The heavy leg sensation usually develops during your most intense training weeks and fades away following a rest day.